WillongWANG/Knowledge-extraction-and-reasoning-from-complex-table/README.md

 ### Discussions

-As mentioned in [Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?](https://arxiv.org/pdf/2202.12837), the findings are as follows:
+As mentioned in [Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?](https://arxiv.org/pdf/2202.12837), the factors influencing model performance in **few-shot** learning are as follows:
 1. Using demonstrations significantly outperforms the no-demonstration method.
 Even with small k (k = 4), model performance doesn’t increase much as k increases when k ≥ 8, both with gold labels and random labels.
 2. Ground truth demonstrations are not required — replacing labels randomly in the demonstrations barely affects performance on a range of classification and multi-choice tasks.
 3. In-distribution inputs and conditioning on the label space in the demonstrations contribute substantially to performance gains.